AshevilleOnStage brings music to life

 "Buskers" — those who play on street corners for tips and a little slice of fame — have the blessings of the City of Asheville, which supports the arts; i.e., no permit fees are required of musicians to play on the streets, although amplifiers are not allowed.

 Clubs, coffeehouses and restaurants regularly hire talented musicians and bands to pull in tourists and residents alike.
-For instance, Tall Gary's in Downtown Asheville offers one of the best open-mic opportunities in the city: every Wednesday evening closet musicians can be found jamming shoulder-to-shoulder with talented professionals.
+For instance, Tall Gary's in Downtown Asheville used to be one of the best open-mic opportunities in the city, but many other upstarts have taken its place where closet musicians can be found jamming shoulder-to-shoulder with talented professionals.

 The range of musical genres found in the Asheville area is impressive: